clementreiffers/travelling-salesman-problem/README.md

 |**Gulpfile**|root|
 |**Unit test scripts**|test folder|

+The Source code is at the root folder and contains the TSP.
+The gulpfile is an auto-run script to run the TSP.
+The unit test scripts are a set of scripts to verify the good behaviour of some functions.

 ## Developers tools

 The project is set with some tools like auto run (gulp), unit test (chai, mocha), code formatter (xo/prettier).